Easy Shepherd’s Pie Recipe

 or bake in a casserole dish

-PARTY TIP: Serve individual shepherd’s pies in mini baking dished for a dinner party.
-It gives a restaurant vibe and adds that special twist.
+PARTY TIP: Serving individual shepherd’s pies in mini baking dishes gives a restaurant vibe and adds a special twist that makes your party memorable.

 • Carrots and Peas.
 I use a bag of frozen carrots and peas mix, but you can buy them separately too.
 Make sure they are mostly thawed so they cook up tender in the dish.
-They will partially cook in the skillet with the meat, and again in the oven, but that’s not enough time for them to fully soften if used frozen.
+They will partially cook in the skillet with the meat, and again in the oven, but that may not be enough time for them to fully soften if used frozen.

 • Beefy Mushroom Soup.
 This is a great shortcut ingredient that adds flavor and saves time.

 • Mashed Potatoes.
 Here’s where you can save lots of time and effort!
 Use a container of refrigerated real mashed potatoes.
 I like the Bob Evans brand.
-They taste like homemade and you get about 2 1/2 cups worth.
+They taste like homemade and you get about 2 ½ cups worth in the regular size.
+Grab the family size if it’s available, for more servings (3 ½ to 4 cups).

 How to Make It